Sandia stuns La Cueva, beats Bears for first time in six years

 - Wildfire: Largest wildfires in New Mexico history

 Coming into the day, Sandia had lost 11 straight to La Cueva dating back to 2016.
-Saturday however, was much different.
+Saturday, however, was much different.
 The bats were hot for the Matadors as the team plated four before La Cueva ever got on the board.
-The runs continued to pour on throughout the game in route to a 9-5 victory.
+The runs continued to pour on throughout the game en route to a 9-5 victory.

 Now with a league record of 5-1, Sandia is tied atop Farmington for the district lead.
 La Cueva dropped to 4-2 in district play and third in standings.